mwganson/Parametric_Curve_FP/README.md

 Closes the dialog, ignoring all changes.
 (Changes that have been applied are not undone, but they can be undone using Undo.)
 #### Formula Name
 The property is now hidden.
 Use the formula editor instead.
+#### Sorted (boolean)
+Default is False.
+Sorts formulas alphabetically in the Formulas enumeration.
+When the editor is opened it takes its sorted checkbox setting from this property and also updates it when the editor is closed with OK or Apply.
 #### Write File, Append File, Read File, File
 These properties are now gone as of v0.2022.03.09, except for File, which is hidden.
 Use the Formula editor dialog to open, save, and append JSON files.
 ### Equation1 and Equation2 Groups